-Many HR teams find it difficult to define an HR strategy for their organization, team or department.
+Many HR teams find it difficult to define an HR strategy for their organisation, team or department.

 Here are eight simple steps.

 Talk to your boss and other management team members.
 The strategy on paper is one; it becomes a lot livelier if people express their most burning business issues related to the strategy.

 Using the results of 1, try to capture the capabilities that need to be strengthened and the culture that is required to implement the strategy.
 Do not define capabilities too narrow.
 It can be leadership, commercial, technical or organisational capabilities.